csvprobotica/RoSGhost_2025/src/README.md

 Control software
 ====

-This directory contains the main [`source code`](https://github.com/csvprobotica/RoSGhost/blob/main/src/RoSGhost.lms) realized in a block system using the Lego Inventor MINDSTORMS program.
+This directory contains the main source code made in the Lego Inventor MINDSTORMS program, the code is based on blocks and also in python code.

 All the programming has been done by ourselves.